 The department also offers significant opportunities for undergraduate research, including an opportunity to apply for paid undergraduate research internship opportunities that span the academic year.

 Major Program Requirements

-To transfer into the nutrition and exercise physiology program after their first semester on campus, students are required to have a minimum overall GPA of 2.65 and be enrolled in at least one required biology, chemistry, physics, or biochemistry course or one required NEP course.
+To transfer into the emphasis area: Human Physiology and Translational Science in the nutrition and exercise physiology program after their first semester on campus, students are required to have a minimum overall GPA of 2.65 and be enrolled in at least one required biology, chemistry, physics, or biochemistry course or one required NEP course.
 All NEP courses require a grade of C or higher.

 |BIO_SC 1500||Introduction to Biological Systems with Laboratory||5|

 and Organic Laboratory I